garfieldclarendon/ardunio/README.md

 ### Prerequisites

-The code running on the ESP8266 are developed using the Arduino IDE
+The code running on the ESP8266 is developed using the Arduino IDE

 The ControlServer application running on the Raspberry Pi makes use of the Qt framework.
+The ESP8266 uses WebSockets to communicate with the ControlServer application.
+A separate RESTful API provides access to commands to activate routes, set turnouts and update data in the configuration database.

 ## Built With